-By: Kathryn Gombos on February 16th, 2021
+By: Kathryn Gombos on September 1st, 2025

 How to Approach Executive Pay Vs. Employee Compensation

 Recently, I was working with a General Counsel who was tasked with putting together an analysis of the pay for their top five leaders in preparation for their annual Board Meeting.
-As pay equity regulations trend towards increased levels of transparency and as organizations respond to the COVID-19 impact on the US economy, it is no surprise the Board wanted to take a closer look at their executive pay.
+As pay equity regulations trend towards increased levels of transparency and as organizations respond to the COVID-19 impact on the US economy, it is no surprise that the Board wanted to take a closer look at their executive pay.

-Luckily, this organization was not in a position where they needed to make layoffs to survive the pandemic, but I considered the thought of an organization who let go of a large population of their minimum wage workers and made no adjustments to executive pay.
+Luckily, this organization was not in a position where they needed to make layoffs to survive the pandemic, but I considered the thought of an organization that let go of a large population of their minimum wage workers and made no adjustments to executive pay.
 What would the implications of a media spotlight on a decision like that be for an organization?
 Likely terrible, and a strong crisis communication plan would need to be executed.

-It may come as no surprise that executive compensation is subject to public scrutiny, legal regulations, and tax considerations which all impact the appropriate level of pay and the pay mix.
+It may come as no surprise that executive compensation is subject to public scrutiny, legal regulations, and tax considerations, which all impact the appropriate level of pay and the pay mix.
 It is often the target of media coverage as the earnings of top executives generate public discussion about the reasonableness and fairness of pay practices.

 When I was speaking with this General Counsel, he shared that he understood that evaluating executive pay is different than employee pay, but that he was not sure where to begin.
 I thought maybe there are others who are in this same position who would appreciate further explanation.